Joint & Muscle Health

 However, a study of 75 people with osteoarthritis in their knees found that taking 1,000 mg of fish oil a day containing 400 mg of EPA and 200 mg of DHA improved their "knee performance."2

-But now comes a neat trick for getting a bigger bang out of your omega 3 intake...
+But now comes a neat trick for getting a bigger bang out of your omega-3 intake...

 A trick you can try to boost the amount of circulating omega-3 fats in your body is to drink a little bit of wine each day.
-A study of about 1,600 people in England, Belgium and Italy found that folks who down an alcoholic beverage every day maintain more omega-3 in their blood.3
+A study of about 1,600 people in England, Belgium, and Italy found that folks who down an alcoholic beverage every day maintain more omega-3 in their blood.3

-"People drinking moderate amounts of alcohol, one drink a day for women and two for men, had higher concentration of omega-3 fatty acids in plasma and red blood cells independently of their fish intake," says researcher Romina di Giuseppe, who is with the Research Laboratories at Catholic University of Campobasso in Italy.
+"People drinking moderate amounts of alcohol, one drink a day for women and two for men, had a higher concentration of omega-3 fatty acids in plasma and red blood cells independently of their fish intake," says researcher Romina di Giuseppe, who is with the Research Laboratories at Catholic University of Campobasso in Italy.

-The researchers’ analysis suggest that although any alcoholic beverage can help the body circulate omega-3s, the antioxidant polyphenols in red wine may be most efficient at helping the body put the omega-3s to use.
+The researchers’ analysis suggests that although any alcoholic beverage can help the body circulate omega-3s, the antioxidant polyphenols in red wine may be most efficient at helping the body put the omega-3s to use.

 Now, many gourmands insist that the best wine to drink with a fish dinner should be white.
 But if you want to ease the arthritis in your joints, a few sips of red looks like a better choice.

 And I feel obliged to say that two drinks every day sounds like a lot to me, although others differ.
-Call me puritanical, but I recommend taking resveratrol, the ingredient in wine that is believed to account for its positive impact on health – rather than drink so frequently.
+Call me puritanical, but I recommend taking resveratrol, the ingredient in wine that is believed to account for its positive impact on health – rather than drinking so frequently.

 Omega-3’s are the “wonder drug” for arthritis